noaman-bacancy/xdebug/readme.md

    Edit the `xdebug.ini` file and replace the placeholder IP address with your actual IP address.

 2. **Build Docker Containers:**
-   Execute `docker-compose build` in your terminal to build the Docker containers defined in your `docker-compose.yml` file.
+   Execute `docker-compose build` in terminal to build the Docker containers defined in your `docker-compose.yml` file.

 3. **Start Docker Containers:**
    Run `docker-compose up -d` in your terminal to start the Docker containers in detached mode.